 While wiping off the drawing, Cesar noticed her eyes and lower lip were off.
 That’s the problem, he thought – not in frustration but in satisfaction.
 Not the satisfaction of having found a way to improve, but of having it already fixed.
 To him, spotting a bad form and correcting it were parts of an inseparable phenomenon, like oxygen and fuel for a fire.

 When he finished drawing her, the teacher looked at him and made a small circle in the air with his index finger.
-Cesar quickly wiped off the drawing.
+Cesar quickly wiped off the drawing again.

-Well, he must not be liking my hatching; let me shade it instead, he thought, and he drew her once again and blended the traces with his finger.
-He didn’t like how it ended up.
-He could only see a paper full of charcoal as dark as his confusion was.
+Well, he must not be liking my hatching; let me shade it instead, he thought.
+So this time he blended the charcoal with his finger.

 While waiting for the teacher, he looked at the other candidates.
 They were amazed by their results as well, and they were leaving the classroom looking at their pieces with great pride.
 The pride he could only bet on this teacher’s approval.

-When the teacher came by his easel, took a quick look and calmly told him: “Tear it up.”
+Finally, the teacher came by his easel, took a quick look and calmly told him: “Tear it up.”
 Cesar’s disappointment made him move his head down, but he sharply straightened it up as if he had intended to nod.
-An artist needs control over his hand, but today over his whole body.
-Yes.
-Today, I’m an artist but also a soldier, he thought.
+While the teacher left, he thought: Today, besides controlling my hand, I need to control my whole body.
+Today, I’m an artist but also a soldier.